GoogleCloudPlatform/cpp-samples/README.md

 There is a growing collection of [C++ client libraries] for Google Cloud services.
 These include Cloud Bigtable, Cloud Pub/Sub, Cloud Spanner, and Google Cloud Storage.
-These libraries include examples of how to use most functions, the examples in this repository typically involve using a combination of services, or a more specific use-case.
+These libraries include examples of how to use most functions.
+The examples in this repository typically involve using a combination of services, or a more specific use-case.

 ## Contributing changes